• Menu

 • Romantic Getaways

-Home » Destinations » Mexico » Huatulco » Pluma Hidalgo – Home to the Best Coffee You’ll Ever Taste!
+Home » Destinations » Mexico » Huatulco » 13 Epic Things to Do in Pluma Hidalgo (Coffee Included!)

 We may earn income from links in this post.
 Please read this Disclosure for details.

 Do you love gourmet coffee, fresh air and fabulous views?
-Then it’s time to take a tour to Pluma Hidalgo coffee country.
-I’d often wondered about this hub for Arabica coffee production located in the highland cloud forest of the Sierra Madre Sur mountains of Oaxaca near Huatulco and Puerto Escondido.
+Then it’s time to take a trip to Pluma Hidalgo coffee country in Oaxaca, Mexico.

 How to Get to Pluma Hidalgo